Nut and Seed Butters

 — Florence Fabricant

 It used to be that peanut butter was the only “nut butter” on the grocery shelf next to the jams, jellies and fruit spreads.
 All one really had to decide was, “Do I want Skippy or Jif?”
 How about creamy or crunchy?
 In more upscale grocery stores, Nutella made a showing.
 Today, it’s the nut butter section and it has grown exponentially.
-Not only are there different types and brands of peanut butter, but there’s almond butter, sunflower seed butter, hazelnut butter (similar to Nutella), cashew butter, walnut butter, and tahini.
+Not only are there different types and brands of peanut butter, but there are almond butter, sunflower seed butter, hazelnut butter (similar to Nutella), cashew butter, walnut butter, and tahini.
 I am sure I am missing some!

 Nut and seed butters are a great source of protein, add flavor and texture to many culinary creations, and serve as an easy, healthy snack choice.
 For those with peanut or tree-nut allergies, having a seed option opens up a whole new world.
 And, even if you don’t have an allergy, the wide variety of nut and seed butter options is quite fun.